-Child Case Record Database - Fields and Descriptions Version 9.2
+Child Case Record Database - Fields and Descriptions Version 9.3

 Main Tab Date Read 1.
 Date File Read Case ID Number 2.
 Enter the Case ID Number Age of Child 3.
 Please select the age of the child □ <1 □ 1 - 2 □ 3 - 4 □ 5 - 10 □ 11 - 17 □ 18+ Sex 4.
-Sex □ Female □ Male Ethnicity Recorded 5.
-Is ethnicity recorded? ☐ Yes ☐ No Ethnicity 6.
+Sex □ Female□ Male Ethnicity Recorded 5.
+Is ethnicity recorded? □ Yes □ No Ethnicity 6.
 Please select ethnicity Disability Recorded 7.
 Does the child have a disability? ☐ Yes☐ No☐ Not Clear Disability Details 8.
 If yes, please state the disability Looked After Child 9.
-Is the child currently looked after or using □ Yes aftercare services? □ No Looked After Details 10.
+Is the child currently looked after or using aftercare services? □ Yes □ No

+Looked After Details 10.
 Please select the current category □ At Home □ Away from home with relatives or friends □ Away from home in residential care/school □ Away from home in foster care □ Away from home in secure care □ In receipt of respite care ONLY □ In receipt of respite care in addition to other care services □ Young person in receipt of after care services □ Other Looked After Details Other 11.
 If you have specified other please enter details Service Purchased by LA 12.
 Is the child looked after away from home in a service purchased by the local authority (including a commissioned school placement)? ☐ Yes☐ No☐ Not Applicable Permanency Planning 13.
 Is the child subject to permanency planning? ☐ Yes☐ No☐ Not Clear Child on CPR 14.
 Is the child currently on the child protection register? □ Yes □ No Child CPR Dereg in Last Year 15.
 Has the child been deregistered from the CPR in the last year? □ Yes □ No Child CPR Rereg in Last Year 16.
 Has the child been reregistered on the CPR in the last year? □ Yes □ No Receiving SW Service 17.
-Is the child receiving a service as a result of □ Yes

-being referred back from children reporter for □ No
+Is the child receiving a service as a result of being referred back from children reporter for advice, guidance and assistance? □ Yes □ No

-advice, guidance and assistance? - M. K.

-Lead Professional 18.
-Who has primary responsibility for co- ☐ Multi-agency plan - lead professional
+Lead Professional 18. \ Who has primary responsibility for co- Multi-agency plan - lead professional

-ordination of support for the child? ☐ Single agency plan - named person
+C rdination of support for the child?
+Single agency plan - named person

 Young person over 16 years with neither of

 above

-□ Not Applicable
+Not Applicable

-□ Not Clear
+Not Clear

-19. What are the child's past or present needs? ☐ Child affected by parental substance misuse
+19. Vhat are the child's past or present needs?
+Child affected by parental substance misuse

-Please select all the categories which apply. ☐ Child affected by parental mental ill-health
+se select all the categories which apply.
+Child affected by parental mental ill-health

-☐ Child affected by parental learning disability
+0 ,,,, Child affected by parental learning disability

-☐ Child affected by domestic abuse
+Child affected by domestic abuse

-☐ Child affected by significant housing need
+Child affected by significant housing need

-☐ Child with caring responsibilities
+Child with caring responsibilities

-☐ Child engaging in offending behaviour
+Child engaging in offending behaviour

-☐ Child sexual exploitation
+Child sexual exploitation

-□ Neglect
+Neglect

-□ None of the above

-□ None of the above
+None of the above

 A - Intervening Early

 A - Early Intervention A1.
-Are you able to answer early intervention □ Yes
+Are you able to answer early intervention П Yes

-over the past TWO years? □ No
+. , over the past TWO years?
+No

+, and a part of the part of th

-If you are not able to an Part B nswer questions about early intervention over the e last TWO years, then ignore this Part and go to
+If you are not able to an Part B iswer questions about early intervention over the e last T WO years, then ignore this Part and go to

 A - Effective Support A2.
-Please rate how well services have ☐ 6 Excellent
+Please rate how well services have 6 Excellent

-recognised when children and /or families need to □ 5 Very Good
+recognised when children and /or families 5 Very Good

-receive additional support at an early stage to □ 4 Good
+need to receive additional support at an 4 Good

-prevent difficulties arising/escalating ☐ 3 Adequate
+early stage to prevent difficulties 3 Adequate

+arising/escalating 2 Weak

+1 Unsatisfactory